-BIG and Barcode Architects’ Sluishuis housing development next to Steigereiland in IJburg, Amsterdam, is designed to offer a new way of living on the water.
-The project reshapes and opens up the traditional inner-city courtyard typology with two complementary bold and simple gestures: towards the water, a gateway is opened by lifting one corner, allowing water and small boats to enter the inner courtyard, and offering a spectacular view to the IJ lake; towards the neighbourhood across the road, the block steps down, creating generous terraces, bringing in daylight, and introducing a human scale.
+Sluishuis is a renewing adaptation of the traditional inner-city courtyard typology.
+Towards the water, a gateway is opened by lifting one corner, allowing water and small boats to enter the inner courtyard, and offering a spectacular view to the IJ lake.
+Towards the neighbourhood across the road, the block steps down, creating generous terraces, bringing in daylight, and introducing a human scale.
 The shape of the building optimizes the daylight entrance within the apartments.
-Residents and visitors alike can experience the lake from the inner water courtyard, a pontoon jetty promenade, and a public climbing route that offers panoramic views of the IJ.
+Residents and visitors alike can experience the lake from the inner water courtyard, a pontoon jetty promenade, and a public climbing route to the top of Sluishuis.

 Amsterdam, the Netherlands